-The scale charge for unrestricted private use of a van is $\pm 3,000$, excluding any private fuel element.
-If the employer provides free fuel for unrestricted private use there will be an additional charge to tax of ± 550 in 2012/13 and ± 564 in 2013/14..
+The scale charge for unrestricted private use of a van is £3,150, excluding any private fuel element.
+If the employer provides free fuel for unrestricted private use there will be an additional charge to tax of £550 in 2012/13 and £564 in 2013/14, £581 in 2014/15 and £594 in 2015/16.
 This can still represent a form of tax efficient remuneration especially given the tendency to drive luxury four wheel drive vehicles.
 There are a number of luxury versions of double cab pick up trucks which would qualify as a company van.